 There are 86 known rockfall hazard sites along Iceland’s road network, and protective barriers have been installed at five of the most critical locations.
 Nearly 100 incidents have been recorded over the past 25 years in which vehicles have struck fallen rocks.
 Of these, six resulted in minor injuries and the rest caused no injuries.
 Each year, between 30 and 60 cases of rocks on roads are recorded, and it is considered fortunate that more people have not been injured.

-There are therefore many locations around the country where landslide and rockfall risks exist.
-For example, a large boulder fell onto the Ring Road from Mount Reynisfjall last December, and it was fortunate that no one was hit.
-However, traffic volumes are particularly high at Holtsnúpur, with an average of around 2,700 vehicles per day.
-This made it essential to prioritise funding for rockfall protection at this site.
+There are therefore numerous locations around the country where landslide and rockfall hazards pose a potential risk to road users.
+For example, a large boulder fell onto the Ring Road from Mount Reynisfjall last December, and it was fortunate that no one was injured.
+Incidents of this nature highlight the unpredictable character of such hazards and the importance of preventive measures.

 Betur fór en á horfðist þegar ökumaður ók á grjót sem féll úr Holtsnúpi í desember 2025.